-Represents average interest cost of our borrowings, and does not include costs of related hedging activities.
+Represents average interest cost of our borrowings and costs of related hedging activities.

 Leverage ratio is calculated by dividing our total liabilities by total equity at the end of each period.

 The CPR in the chart above represents the three month prepayment rate of the securities in the respective asset category.